Date of Award:

 Students increased the quantity and accuracy of their responses when the questioning sequence with linking prompts was implemented.
 This result was also found for four of the five lowest-performing students.
 Further, the questioning intervention was effective for increasing students’ performance on both reading comprehension measures regardless of student interest in the narrative stories.
 Students preferred the high-level questions only condition but indicated that the low- to high-level questioning sequences helped them remember the stories better.
 Students also reported that they were better readers and liked reading the stories out loud in small groups, but had mixed ratings about leaving their classrooms to participate in the study.

 Potential confounds and limitations of the study are discussed, specifically regarding the elements of the low- to high-level questioning sequences and study procedures as well as the need to further develop reading comprehension measures and student interest measures.
 Considerations for future investigations are also discussed.

 Harris Brown, Shannon, "Teacher Questions in the Classroom: The Effects of Using a Low- to High-Level Questioning Sequence on the Text-Based Reading Comprehension Outcomes of Low-Performing Students" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7766.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .